 Professor Christopher S. Celenza is the James B. Knapp Dean of the Krieger School of Arts and Sciences.
 He is also a professor of history and classics.

-Dr. Celenza oversees the Krieger School's 22 highly ranked academic departments within the natural sciences, social sciences, and the humanities.
-Celenza has made it a priority to foster diversity and inclusion.
-He also plans to build on the school’s collaborative relationships, deepening support for scholars at every stage of their careers.
+Celenza oversees the Krieger School's 22 highly ranked academic departments within the natural sciences, social sciences, and the humanities.
+He has made it a priority to foster diversity and inclusion.
+He also seeks to build on the school’s collaborative relationships, deepening support for scholars at every stage of their careers.

 As a faculty member, his research interests include Latin literature and philosophy of the Italian Renaissance; late medieval intellectual history; the history of philosophy; the history of books and reading practices; Latin paleography; and the history of the classical tradition.

 Dr. Celenza was previously Dean of Georgetown College at Georgetown University, and a professor of history and classics.
 During his time at Georgetown he advanced many strategic initiatives, including prioritizing efforts to foster diversity, inclusion, and equity while significantly refining faculty hiring practices.
 He also developed a new undergraduate research program that provided students with more opportunities to explore career paths and took concerted steps to enfranchise faculty and build mentoring programs for assistant and associate professors.

 Previous to his 2017 move to Georgetown, Dr. Celenza was Vice Provost for Faculty Affairs at Johns Hopkins, and held the Charles Homer Haskins Professorship in classics.
 As vice provost for faculty affairs at Hopkins, Celenza worked closely with schools across the university to address issues related to recruiting and retaining faculty.
 His efforts included fostering collaboration, increasing faculty diversity and administering the university’s ongoing Faculty Diversity Initiative, and working to assess and improve mentorship programs for junior faculty.